nezaboodka/reactronic/README.md

 }
 ```

-In the example above, the atomic action `load` makes
+In the example above, the atomic function `load` makes
 changes to `url`, `content` and `timestamp` properties.
-While atomic action is running, the changes are visible
+While atomic function is running, the changes are visible
-only inside the action itself.
+only inside the function itself.
 The new values become
-atomically visible outside of the action only upon its
+atomically visible outside of the function only upon its
 completion.

 Atomicity is achieved by making changes in an isolated
 data snapshot that is not visible outside of the running
-action until it is fully finished and applied.
+function until it is fully finished and applied.
 Multiple
 objects and their properties can be changed with full
 respect to the all-or-nothing principle.
 To do so,
 separate data snapshot is automatically maintained for
-each atomic action.
+each atomic function.
 That is a logical snapshot that does
 not create a full copy of all the data.

 Compensating rollback operations are not needed in case
-of the atomic action failure, because all the changes
+of the atomic function failure, because all the changes
-made by the atomic action in its logical snapshot are
+made by the atomic function in its logical snapshot are
 simply discarded.
-In case the atomic action is
+In case the atomic function is
 successfully applied, affected cached results are marked
 as obsolete and corresponding caching functions are
 re-executed in a proper order (but only when all the
 data changes are fully applied).

 Asynchronous operations (promises) are supported out of
-the box during atomic action execution.
-Atomic action
+the box during atomic function execution.
+Atomic function
 may consist of a set of asynchronous calls prolonging
-the action until completion of all of them.
+the function until completion of all of them.
 An
 asynchronous call may spawn other asynchronous calls,
 which prolong atomic atomic execution until the whole
 chain of asynchronous operations is fully completed.

-## Reactive Process & Cached Result
+## Reactive & Cached Functions

-Reactive process function is automatically and
+Reactive function is automatically and immediately called
-immediately called in response to changes in observable
+in response to changes in observable objects made by
-objects made by atomic actions.
-Function of cached result
+atomic functions.
+Cached function is called on-demand to
-is called on-demand to renew the result if it was marked
+renew the result if it was marked as obsolete due to
-as obsolete due to changes made by an atomic action.
+changes made by an atomic functions.
+Reactive and cached
-Functions of reactive processes and cached results are
+functions are instrumented with hooks to seamlessly
-instrumented with hooks to seamlessly subscribe to those
+subscribe to those observable objects and other cached
-observable objects and other cached results
+functions (dependencies), which are used during their
-(dependencies), which are used during their execution.
+execution.

 ``` tsx
 class MyView extends Component<{model: MyModel}> {